alphagov/inside-government-admin-guide/creating-documents/statistics-announcements.md

 The summary gives more information about the statistic, and will show in most search engine results.
 It should:

 * be under 140 characters (including spaces)
-* expand on the title without repeating it
 * explain what the release is about in plain English (no jargon)
+* be a unique description specific to the release
+* not repeat the title
-* 'frontload' the most important information at the beginning (not 'This release provides...')
+* begin with the most important words, so search engines can find the document (not 'This release provides...')
 * end with a full stop (for people using screen readers)
 * explain any acronyms used in the title

+Remember: when a release title or summary is displayed in the release calendar or search engine results, users need to see whether this is what they want.

 Examples: